pauljohanneskraft/Map/README.md

 ## Usage on iOS, macOS and tvOS

 Very similar to MapKit's SwiftUI wrapper, you simply create a `Map` view inside the body of your view.
-You can define a region or mapRect, the map type ([MKMapType](https://developer.apple.com/documentation/mapkit/mkmaptype)), a pointOfInterestFilter ([MKPointOfInterestFilter](https://developer.apple.com/documentation/mapkit/mkpointofinterestfilter)), interactions Modes (with values: .none, .pan, .zoon, .rotate and .all - which can be combined as you wish) and showsUserLocation.
+You can define a region or mapRect, the map type ([MKMapType](https://developer.apple.com/documentation/mapkit/mkmaptype)), a pointOfInterestFilter ([MKPointOfInterestFilter](https://developer.apple.com/documentation/mapkit/mkpointofinterestfilter)), interactions Modes (with values: .none, .pitch, .pan, .zoon, .rotate and .all - which can be combined as you wish) and showsUserLocation.

 ```swift
 import Map